 The bid was sponsored by Layla Moran (MP for Oxford West & Abingdon), in whose constituency a part of the proposed railway line will run.
-Robert Courts, (MP for Witney), given his status as a transport minister, needed to recuse himself.

 The following parties wrote providing support for the bid:

 - Oxfordshire County Council – on November 3rd 2020 County Councillors voted in favour of the motion 63/20 stating: “…Council asks the Cabinet to consider undertaking a feasibility study should funding be confirmed to look at a rail link from Carterton, Witney and Eynsham to Oxford.
 The motion was passed with no dissensions and just one abstention.
 Ian Hudspeth, Leader of the Council, subsequently wrote a letter of support for the feasibility study.

 - West Oxfordshire District Council – on January 20th, 2021 District Councillors unanimously passed this motion stating: “Council asks Cabinet to review the plans presently being offered and adopt a long-term strategy that will meet the public’s needs for the next twenty years at least and should include serious consideration of a rail link from Carterton, Witney and Eynsham to Oxford.”